antonidag/myblog/content/en/posts/bicep-what-if/index.md

 param skuName = 'Standard_LRS'
 param accessTier = 'Hot'
 ```
+A `.bicepparm` file are used to parameterize your `main.bicep` template file.

 ## Running az cli commands locally 🏃‍♂️
-Let's start by reproducing the steps locally on our machine.
+I always find it a good start by reproducing the steps locally on our machine.
 If you have not already installed Azure CLI, go ahead and download it.
 Once installed, you will also need to install the Bicep extension.
 This can be done by simply running the following command:

 ```
 az bicep install